dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h3>Chapter Meetings</h3>

 Our monthly chapter meetings are key to coordinating our organizing efforts.
 We host presentations on socialist topics, hold democratic discussions (and vote!) on chapter priorities, and always share updates from our respective working groups.
+If you're a new member, attending a chapter meeting is the best way to get plugged in!
 Most chapter meetings are held virtually on the **PDSA Discord: #general**.

 <h3>Reading Group</h3>

 Our political [reading group](../political-reading/) discusses socialist books and articles democratically chosen by participants.
+We read everything from Marx to Malcolm Harris.
-Read more [here](../political-reading/) or on the **PDSA Discord: #reading-group**
+_Read more [here](../political-reading/) or on the **PDSA Discord: #reading-group**_

 <h3>Working Groups</h3>